-The Administrative Custody Deputy is the designated liaison between the Ombudsman and the Sheriff's Office.
-Should a concern develop which cannot be resolved through the Administrative Custody Deputy, then the Ombudsman will contact the Administrative Custody Sergeant.
-The Administrative Custody Sergeant will schedule quarterly meetings and meet with the Ombudsman to discuss and evaluate the Ombudsman Program.
+A Jail Administrative Lieutenant is the designated Liaison between the Ombudsman and the Sheriff's Department.
+Should a concern develop and can not be resolved through the Administrative Sergeant then the Ombudsman will contact the Administrative Lieutenant.
+The Administrative Lieutenant will schedule quarterly meetings and meet with the Ombudsman to discuss and evaluate the Ombudsman Program.

 CHAPTER 3 OPERATIONS 382.
-Ombudsman Program Page: 2 of 3 Revision Date: 12/2013 Review Date: 6/2015
+Ombudsman Program Page: 2 of 3 Revision Date: 12/2013 Review Date: 3/2016

-Ombudsman - a person from the Santa Barbara American Civil Liberties Union (ACLU) authorized to hear complaints and concerns from inmates and attempts to resolve them in an appropriate manner.
+"Ombudsman" means a person (male or female) provided by the Santa Barbara American Civil Liberties Union (ACLU) authorized to hear complaints and concerns from inmates and who attempts to resolve them in an appropriate manner.